 The Egyptians began to use this instrument that became quickly very popular.
 It was then introduced into Europe by the Mesopotamians.
 The teaching of this instrument and the first guitar lessons appeared around this time.

-This “original guitar” was successively embellished with a fourth (to reach unison) then a fifth string (in Europe), and finally a sixth in the 17th century.
-Unfortunately for her, the guitar sounded better.
+This “original guitar” was successively embellished with a fourth (to reach unison) then a fifth string (in Europe), and finally a sixth in the seventeenth century.
+Unfortunately for Har-Mose, whose instrument was fairly rudimental, the guitar became evidently became much more sophisticated during this time.

-The guitars as we know it, even the ones of the greatest guitarists, is therefore of Egyptian origin!
+The guitar, as we now know, even those of the greatest guitarists, is of Egyptian origin!

 The lute has a semi-pear soundboard, a small bridge like a guitar, a fretboard and many strings.
 There are a number of commonalities.

-In reality, the lute is a string instrument among many others and the idea that the guitar is its evolution does not convince specialists … Not anyone is allowed to be called a guitar!
+In reality, the lute is a string instrument among many others – and guitarists don’t also like the idea that this is a guitar at all!
+Just because something has strings – doesn’t make it a guitar!

-In Antiquity, we used of an instrument called the cithara (from the Greek “kithara”), a musical instrument with plucked strings.
-It consists of a soundboard on which are fixed strings of decreasing size and increasingly finer.
+In Antiquity, we used an instrument called the cithara (from the Greek “kithara”), a musical instrument with plucked strings.
+It consists of a soundboard on which were fixed strings of decreasing size, in the sense that they were increasingly fine.

-With the right hand, one pliers chords while the left hand serves to pinch the choruses.
+With the right hand, one plucks chords while the left hand serves to pinch the frets.

-It is said that the zither would have been imported into Spain by the Moors, and that it’s on this instrument that a neck would have been added to form the guitar as we know it.
+It is said that the zither was imported into Spain by the Moors, and that to this instrument a neck was added to form the guitar as we know it.

 Dr. Kasha, a researcher in molecular physics and a guitar enthusiast, defines the guitar as “a plucked string instrument played with fingers or a plectrum, having a long fretted neck, a flat wooden soundboard, a head and a flat back, with, most of the time, curved flanks.”